Xiong Yan (dissident): After leaving China

 Moving to Boston, he studied English at Harvard University and was accepted into its divinity school but declined its admission.
 He later attended Gordon–Conwell Theological Seminary; eventually he earned a D.Min. degree from the same seminary in 2009.
 He is active in the overseas China democracy movement.
 In 2009, he made a trip to Hong Kong to attend a candlelight vigil on the June 4 anniversary of the Tiananmen crackdown.
 It was estimated that 150,000 people attended the vigil.
 This was the first time, within a 17-year time span, for Yan to return to China since 1992.

 In 2010, Chai Ling and he were panel members at a discussion on China's One-child policy held at Rayburn House Office Building.

 In 2015, after receiving word that his mother's health was failing, Yan appealed to mainland China to be allowed to return to see her before she dies; he was detained when trying to cross into China from Hong Kong, and was unable to see her before she died.
 In 2017, when a United Kingdom diplomatic cable was declassified, which estimated that about 10,000 civilians were killed, Xiong agreed with the account.

+Xiong Yan was listed as a member of the preparatory committee of the Wang Dan's June 4 Memorial Museum.
+On 4 February, he published a statement protesting against the inclusion of his name in the committee.
+On 16 February, Xiong Yan participated in an event organized by an overseas Chinese group against the June 4th Memorial Museum.

 Military service

 Yan went on to join the United States Army while working on a second bachelor's degree, studying at the University of North Carolina.
 He graduated with a B.A. in English Literature in 1998.
 By 1999, he was a sergeant in the Army Reserve.
-He went on to earn an M.A. degree from the Covenant Theological Seminary in 2001 and a Master of Arts in Religion (M.A.R.) degree from Trinity Evangelical Divinity School in 2002.
+He went on to earn an M.A. degree from the Covenant Theological Seminary in 2001 and a Master of Arts in religion (M.A.R.) degree from Trinity Evangelical Divinity School in 2002.
 Serving eight years in the Army Reserve, he was commissioned as an officer in 2003.
 He serves as a Protestant chaplain of the Evangelical Church Alliance denomination.
 In 2010, he was a chaplain at the Warrant Officer Career College on Fort Rucker.
 In 2014, Yan was stationed at Fort Bliss.

 Yan served two tours in Iraq.
-Xiong has considered running for Congress in the future, after he retires from the Army.
 In 2017, Xiong was stationed in Hawaii.

 Congressional campaign

-He is running for Congress in New York's 10th congressional district as a Democrat.
-The United States Department of Justice has reported that his campaign has been attacked by agents of China's Ministry of State Security, including surveillance, and discussion of possible smear campaigns, honey trapping and physical attacks.
+In 2022, Yan ran for Congress in New York's 10th congressional district as a Democrat.
+The United States Department of Justice has reported that his campaign was attacked by agents of China's Ministry of State Security, including surveillance, and discussion of possible smear campaigns, honey trapping and physical attacks.